 This bill introduces new regulations for the prescribing and dispensing of self-administered hormonal contraceptives by pharmacists in Iowa.
-It defines "self-administered hormonal contraceptive" to include FDA-approved methods such as oral contraceptives, vaginal rings, and patches, while excluding abortion-inducing drugs.
+It defines "self-administered hormonal contraceptive" to include FDA-approved methods such as oral contraceptives, vaginal rings, and patches, while explicitly excluding abortion-inducing drugs.
 Under the bill, pharmacists can dispense these contraceptives under a standing order from the medical director of the Department of Health and Human Services, allowing them to provide up to a twelve-month supply without a prior prescription.
-The bill also outlines the responsibilities of pharmacists, which include completing a standardized training program, obtaining a self-screening risk assessment from patients, and providing necessary counseling.
+The bill also establishes requirements for pharmacists, including completing a standardized training program and obtaining a self-screening risk assessment from patients, while ensuring that they and the medical director are protected from civil and criminal liability when acting in good faith.

 Statutes affected: Introduced: 155A.3, 514C.19